AIT-TES/slPCMlib/README.md

 The library _slPCMlib_ contains property models for solid/liqid phase change materials (PCM) showing a non-isothermal phase transition behavior.

-The library contains generic PCM and specific commercial PCM (media) for which the phase transition behavior was identified from caloric measurements.
+The library contains generic PCM and specific commercial PCM (media).
 Different phenomenological phase transition models are implemented to account for temperature shifts in latent transition changes, e.g. due to multi-step transitions and thermal hysteresis.
 The models predict effective properties which are valid over the